aayushmau5/aayushsahu.com/README.md

 - NextJS with TypeScript
 - CSS(no libraries, preprocessor, etc.)
 - MDX(for blogs)

+## Features

-- OpenGraph image generation for blogs using Cloudinary
+- Dynamic OpenGraph image generation for blogs using Cloudinary
 - Commenting system powered by [Giscus](https://giscus.app/)

 Hosted on **Vercel** 💪